savonet/book/video.md

 Liquidsoap has native support for [frei0r plugins](https://frei0r.dyne.org/) which is an API for video effects.
 When those are installed on your system, they are automatically detected and corresponding operators are added in the language.
-Those have names of the form `frei0r.*` where `*` is the name of the plugin.
+Those have names of the form `video.frei0r.*` where `*` is the name of the plugin.
 For instance, the following adds a "plasma effect" to the video:

 ```{.liquidsoap include="liq/frei0r.liq" from=2 to=-1}
 ```

-Each operator of course generally has specific parameters which allow modifying its effect, you are advised to have a look at their documentation, as usual!
+Each operator (there are currently 129) of course has specific parameters which allow modifying its effect, you are advised to have a look at their documentation, as usual!

 ### FFmpeg filters {#sec:ffmpeg-filters}